Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 \end{definition}

 The defining properties of pseudo-natural transformations and modifications are depicted in Figure \ref{psnatmodi}.

-The product operations and the tensorator of MonCat and the tensorator are obtained by specialising the ones in 2Cat to the case of a single object and are summarised in the following definition.
+The product operations and the tensorator of 2Cat(1) and the tensorator are obtained by specialising the ones in 2Cat to the case of a single object and are summarised in the following definition.